slinGitHub/CheckmateWeb/index.md

 ### Download APK
 Download the latest Checkmate Version here: [20210409_CheckmateV01.apk](https://github.com/nilsbusch/Slin/edit/gh-pages/index.md)

+### Acknowledgement
+I want to thank the nightscout project, jamorham, and PhilJay from MPAndroid for making this project possible and for improving my life as a diabetic to a degree which would be not possible with the commercial available software.

 ### Disclaimer
-Checkmate was written not for commercial purposes and should be available for free.
+Checkmate was written not for commercial purposes and is published as open source.
-Therefore I will not take any responsibility for using this app and bugs.
+Therefore I will not take any responsibility for using this app.